Scriptor/pharen/bundled.markdown

 Save this file as `phakefile` in any directory.
 Then, from inside that directory on the command line run `phake example`.
 It will first print out `Running example: An example task`.
 This initialization message comes from the first and second arguments to `task`.
 Any arguments after that are part of the body, which is run after the initialization.

 The second task in the code gives a taste of what Phake would actually be used for.
 When this task is run, it will look for a file called `myfile.phn` in the project directory and compile it (using the Pharen compiler).
 The `compile-file` function simply takes a file path and compiles it.
-It is actually used by the main compiler itself. `project-path` takes a path and prepends the path to the current project's directory to it.
+It is actually used by the main compiler itself. `project-path` takes a string and prepends the path of the current project's directory to the string.
 It then returns an absolute path to the file.

 For a somewhat more realistic example of a phakefile, check out [the one Pharen uses](http://github.com/Scriptor/pharen/blob/master/phakefile).